Animal mummy: Food for the afterlife

 Egyptians believed that the afterlife would be a continuation of this one, allowing for the transportation of items from this life to the next.
-In order to bring food to the afterlife, Egyptians would surround human mummies by what are known as victual mummies.
-These animals were prepared by dehydrating the meat and wrapping it in linen bandages, to indicate that the animals were food, not pets.
-They were not mummified to the same meticulous extent that a pet or human mummy would be, but the animals were nonetheless carefully preserved using natron and other special salts.
+In order to bring food to the afterlife, Egyptians would surround human mummies by what are known as victual mummies, made of edible animals.
+These animals were prepared by dehydrating the meat and wrapping it in linen bandages, which indicated that the animals were food, not pets.
+The victual animals were not mummified to the same meticulous extent that a pet or human would be, but they were nonetheless carefully preserved using natron and other special salts.
 This food was included in tombs in order to sustain the deceased person's soul, called the ka, during the journey to the next world.
 A variety of food has been found in many tombs, mostly breads, meats, and fowl.
-King Tutankhamun's tomb held several coffin-shaped wooden boxes containing this type of mummified animal, in his case duck and other types of meat.
+King Tutankhamun's tomb held several coffin-shaped wooden boxes containing victual mummies, in his case duck and other types of meats.

 Religious purposes

 Ancient Egyptian religion was characterized by polytheism, the belief in multiple deities.
 Prior to the unification of Upper and Lower Egypt, there were a tremendous number of these deities, each representative of a different element of the natural world.
 After the great unification, a more limited list of deities developed.
 These were usually depicted as having a human body and an animal head, further emphasizing the importance of animals in Egyptian religion.
 Over time, religious cults emerged for the worship of each specific deity.
-Two main types of worship distinguished the cults: the first choosing to worship the god through mass mummified animal offerings, and the second selecting a totem animal to represent the god, which was mummified at the time of its death.
+Two main types of worship distinguished the cults: the first choosing to worship the god through mass mummified animal offerings; the second selecting a totem animal to represent the god during its life, which was then mummified at the time of its death (e.g., the Apis bull).